-- When the oil is hot enough, put in your pieces of beef and brown them well.
+- When the oil is hot enough, put in your pieces of beef and brown them nicely.

 - Add your sliced onions and crushed garlic.
 Sauté the two until golden brown and translucent.

-- Add in your chopped tomatoes, basil, salt and black pepper to taste.
+- Add your chopped tomatoes, basil, salt and black pepper to taste.

-- In a separate container, heat your white wine and add it into the pot.
+- In a separate container, heat your white wine and add it to the pot.
 Stir well.

 - Add in your lemon juice to season.

-- Covet the pot with the lid and allow it to simmer for 1.5 hours to 2 hours or until the meat is tender.
+- Covet the pot with the lid and allow it to simmer for 1-2 hours or until the meat is tender.